 Afterwards, you will be presented with a menu where you can define the attributes of the Webhook:

-In order to start receiving the event notifications you have to assign the Webhook to a Queue.
-In order to accomplish this, follow the steps below:
+In order to start receiving the event notifications you have to assign the Webhook to a queue.
+To accomplish this, follow the steps below:

 - Navigate to the Settings page